T-wcs/RansomPy-Covid19/README.md

 # Improvements to come
 The program will encrypt the removable media connected to the target machine.

-The program will encrypt much faster with the use of threads.
+The program will encrypt much faster with the use of threads and the encrypt in binary.

 The program will be able to search and exploit a network communication to propagate itself.